 What do Led Zeppelin, George Carlin, the J Geils Band, and Yes have in common?
 Let’s dig into your vinyl collection and find out in this bingo-inspired game for music enthusiasts.

-Apart from sharing the same label (Atlantic) at one point and being in my vynil collection, they all appeared on the same inner sleeve.
+So what do those bands have in common apart from sharing the same label (Atlantic) at one point and being in my vynil collection?
+They all appeared on the same inner sleeve.
 Remember those printed ads for Decca and RCA and ATCO on the inner sleeves of album jackets?

 First off, do you remember vynil albums?
 Ok good.

 Some of us may remember that back before the 80s the inner sleeves didn’t have lyrics.
 They didn’t even have weird unrelated art that the amateur photographer sister-in-law of the bass player somehow managed to get the band to use even though it barely relates to the album’s theme.
 Nope, they either had crappy plastic inner sleeves that scrunched up when you slid them back in, or else they had a paper ad like this one here…

 I used to be annoyed by them.
 I mean, who is Robertino?
 And is there really enough of him to warrant a ‘Best Of’?
 Does Roger Williams really remember me?
 You don’t have to be Jewish? (to what?)
 Shani Wallis is a Girl?
 Bobby Helms is the Man?
 Burt Bacharach is the Man?

 One thing I did love was the smell of those thin, aging paper sleeves.
 Nothing like it!
 If I worked at a winery I would probably design an oaked chardonnay just so that I could give it tasting notes like: “The nose opens with notes of cardamom, currants, barn loft hay, and 60s record sleeves.